Concurrency (road): Wrong-way concurrency

 An example of a wrong-way concurrency in Oklahoma City, Oklahoma; the wrong-way concurrency is highlighted in red.

 Since highways in the United States and Canada are usually signed with assigned cardinal directions based on their primary orientation, it is possible for a stretch of roadway shared between two highways to be signed with conflicting, even opposite, cardinal directions in a wrong-way concurrency.
 For example, near Wytheville, Virginia, there is a concurrency between Interstate 77 (which runs primarily north–south, as it is signed) and Interstate 81 (which runs primarily northeast–southwest, but is also signed north–south).
-A vehicle might simultaneously be on I-77 northbound and I-81 southbound, while actually traveling due westbound.
+A vehicle might simultaneously be on I-77 northbound and I-81 southbound, while actually traveling due west.
 An unusual example of a three-directional concurrency occurs southeast of Rhinelander, Wisconsin, where US 8 westbound (the actual compass direction) converges with southbound Wisconsin Highway 17 and northbound Wisconsin Highway 47, and vice-versa.

+There is an example of a highway that has a wrong-way concurrency with itself; in Newport News, Virginia, the eastbound and westbound lanes of US 60 are briefly concurrent on a short stretch of Huntington Avenue.